Monday, August 25, 2025

 Believe it or not, after nearly nine years of living in Salt Lake City, I finally made it to the Conference Center rooftop this spring.
 It's absolutely perfect for viewing the city and the ongoing construction of the Salt Lake Temple.

-Glad Eli and Talia came with me!
+Glad Eli and Annika came with me!

 More crazy adventures--meeting up with the Wilhoits at the whale.
 Two pups is more than twice the fun.